teusH/MySense/PyCom/README.md

 The file `Config.py` will show default configuration items in comments.
 Make sure to define the correct LoRa (The Things Network) keys.

-In order to support solarcel as energy source MySense supports the *deepsleep* functionality.
+In order to support solar panel as energy source MySense supports the *deepsleep* functionality.
 In order to do so there are 3 ways to keep the configuration details:
 * `Config.py` to allow a clean cold start (powerup boot).
 * `a json file in flash memory` to keep track of stable configurations and discovered devices.
 This allows mainly a warm reboot from eg a deepsleep.
 * `nvs ram` values to survive a powercycle e.g. LoRa keys and counters, different alarm settings.